 According to the American Sleep Apnea Association, around 22 million people suffer from sleep apnea.
-Characterized by loud snoring, sleep disorders can also lead to an increased risk for cardiovascular and systemic disease, including heart attack and stroke and many other health complications that can impact the quality life.
+Characterized by loud snoring, sleep disorders can also lead to an increased risk for cardiovascular and systemic disease, including heart attack and stroke, and many other health complications that can impact the quality of life.

 Identifying both the type of sleep disorder you may be suffering from as well as the underlying cause or risk factors is the key to providing effective care and improving your health.

 Common risk factors include:

 - Having high blood pressure

 - Having a narrow airway or small lower jaw